data-engineering-collective/plateau/docs/spec/store_interface.rst

 which uses a simple python dictionary as a backend store.
-It is technically possible to (de-)serialize the store but once it is deserialized in another process, or another node, the store looses its meaning since the stores are isolated per process, node, etc. Kartothek does not verify semantics of a given store but only verifies whether or not the store implements the pickle protocol.
+It is technically possible to (de-)serialize the store but once it is deserialized in another process, or another node, the store looses its meaning since the stores are isolated per process, node, etc. plateau does not verify semantics of a given store but only verifies whether or not the store implements the pickle protocol.

-For all cases where the ``KeyValueStore`` does not implement the pickle protocol, or some more complex logic is required to initialize it, kartothek also accepts _factories_ which must be a callable returning a ``KeyValueStore`` (see also ``kartothek.core.typing.StoreFactory``).
+For all cases where the ``KeyValueStore`` does not implement the pickle protocol, or some more complex logic is required to initialize it, plateau also accepts _factories_ which must be a callable returning a ``KeyValueStore`` (see also ``plateau.core.typing.StoreFactory``).

 For convenience we also offer a `storefact`_ integration and accept store urls which proves another easy level of access and is well suited for ad-hoc